|Host University Website:||Click to visit|

 Additionally, the University is a great place for sports.
 It has a comprehensive collection of sports facilities, including a golf course, on a beautiful parkland campus.
 The quality of the environment is second-to-none.
 Moreover, it offers lots of classes to meet your sports and fitness requirements.
 There is a really vibrant atmosphere in and around the sports facilities.

 Stirling has a thriving city center and a population of around 40,000.
-Stirling is big enough to offer the full ‘city experience’ of shopping, café culture, performing arts and nightlife, yet is still compact enough to retain a warm community feel, making it a home away from home.
+Stirling is big enough to offer the full ‘city experience’ of shopping, café culture, performing arts and nightlife, yet is still compact enough to retain a warm community feel.
 Stirling is well connected to the UK road and rail networks and is only 45 minutes from both Edinburgh and Glasgow.
 The cost of living in Stirling is also consistently lower than that of other central belt cities like Edinburgh or Glasgow.

 Courses are available in general education and various disciplines.
 Students will take 3 or 4 modules (classes) equivalent to 12-15 Stout credits.
 A full load at Stirling is equal to 120 SCOTCAT credits per year, or 60 per semester.
 This is equivalent to 30 American University System credits per year.
 The SCOTCAT system can be divided by 4 to give an approximate equivalent credit.